-In 2008 Yvonne was asked to start a new division at the Museum of Science, Boston.
+In 2007 Yvonne was asked to start a new division at the Museum of Science, Boston.
 She became the Vice President for Advocacy and Educational Partnerships.
 In this start up role she developed partnerships with policy makers, municipalities, business leaders, educational institutions and nonprofit organizations.
 She travels and collaborates with leaders in 35 states and internationally.
 She is a highly recognized speaker.
 Governor Deval Patrick appointed her to the inaugural Massachusetts STEM Advisory Council.
 She was reappointed by Governor Charlie Baker in 2017.
-She is an advisor to the National Governors Association, a member of the Massachusetts Business Roundtable and an Advisory Board Member of the MA State Treasurer’s Economic Empowerment Trust fund.
+She is a committee member of the Massachusetts Business Roundtable and an Advisory Board Member of the MA State Treasurer’s Economic Empowerment Trust fund.
+She is a former advisor to the National Governors Association,

 Yvonne is a Framingham Town Meeting Member representing precinct 6 and she serves on the Ways and Means Committee.